 imagination exclusively on the plane of representation, this deeper type of imagining would bring us back to the pre-representational, to a primordial level at which the perceived and the imagined are not yet distinguished.
 At this level, the subject would imagine not by representing Nature, but by re-establishing contact with it.
+For we have to do with it.
 For we have to do with "a subject still taken up in Nature" [Dufrenne, 1976, p.
 131].
 It is at this point that "un imaginaire profond" can root us in Nature, for here and here alone "the imaginary is in the thing" [Dufrenne, p.
 132].
 (Casey, 1991, p.
 71)